mahab339/kan3an/README.md

 # roya
-A simple bash script to be used while developing Android apps to launch the application from the AndroidStudio project to a testing device.
+A simple bash script to be used while developing Android apps, to launch the application from the AndroidStudio project to a testing device.

 ###Requrements
 1. gradlw program<br>